interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/nominal_planning/conflict_higher_priority/conflict_higher_priority.md

     <td>Flight 1</td>
 </table>

-Because the scenario involves activation of intents, all activated intents must be active during the execution of the test scenario.
-Additionally, their end time  must leave sufficient time for the execution of the test scenario.
-For the sake of simplicity, it is recommended to set the start and end times of all the intents to the same range.
+Because the scenario involves activation of intents, the start times of all activated intents must be during the time the test scenario is executed (not before).
+Additionally, their end times must leave sufficient time for the execution of the test scenario.

 ### tested_uss
 FlightPlannerResource that is under test and will manage Flight 1.